"Holding Court" John A. Macdonald Statue

 First Prime Minister.

-by Charles Pitt, about 4 years ago
+by Charles Pitt, over 5 years ago

 The sign entering picton says ....Picton a proud loyalist town.
 We have ties to Mr MacDonald like it or not.
 Was he perfect?
 No. But he did help make the country what it is today.
 I feel the statue should stay.
 It's part of our heritage.
 Maybe I'm wrong...
 After all I was born here...
 So was my parents and their parents.
 I think if the statue gets us all to talk then it's a good thing.